SupportTools/website/blog/content/post/mittwald-kubernetes-secret-generator.md

 <!--more-->
 # [Introduction](#introduction)

-Managing secrets in Kubernetes can be a complex task, especially when you have a large number of applications running.
-The Mittwald Kubernetes Secret Generator simplifies this process by automatically generating and managing secrets for you.
+Managing secrets in Kubernetes can be complex, especially when many applications are running.
+The Mittwald Kubernetes Secret Generator simplifies this process by automatically generating and managing your secrets.

 # [Prerequisites](#prerequisites)